 (For accessibility, PowerPoint also allows you to turn on automatic display of the editor's name.
 Turn it on by doing File > Options > Advanced > Display > Show presence flags for selected items.)

-When you’re done working, choose File > Save.
+When you’re done working, save your file.

 When other authors have made changes, you’ll see the following when you save.

 If your updates and other authors’ updates don't conflict, they'll be merged automatically, and you don’t need to do anything else.